Tourists from all over the world flock to this

 The police officers wanted to warn us about crime,

-I loved the outdoor terrace, and especially the
+I loved the outdoor terrace, where we lingered

 Three boys saw me off on the train, carrying a

-juge bag of lichee fruits, one third of the big city price, and lots of bottled water and iced tea.
-The train guards,
+huge bag of lichee fruits, one third of the big city price, and lots of bottled water and iced tea.

 THE NANNING ADVENTURES: Sunday March 10 -